mmiakashs/mmiakashs.github.io/index.md

 -->

 ## Updates
 * 30 June 2020: **Excited !!!
-My first PhD work, "(HAMLET: A Hierarchical Multimodal Attention-based Human Activity Recognition](https://arxiv.org/abs/2008.01148)", has been accepted in IROS-2020**
+My first PhD work, "[HAMLET: A Hierarchical Multimodal Attention-based Human Activity Recognition](https://arxiv.org/abs/2008.01148)", has been accepted in IROS-2020**
 * 26 August 2019: **Received ESE-UVA Bicentennial Fellowship (2019-2020)**
 * 16 August 2019: Moved to Charlottesville, Virginia, US to start my PhD study at University of Virginia.
 Keep my in your prayers :)
 * 05 June 2019: Received a scholarship to attend Locomotion and Navigation from Flies to Robots, in Trieste, Italy from 29 April 2019 to 10 May 2019.(couldn't able to attend due to the Visa issue)